 You can apply an update to the server image.
-Optionally, you can begin by extracting the patch files to a specified location.
+You must begin by extracting the patch files to a specified location.

 To extract the update files to a specified location

 To extract the update files to a specified location (instead of the default Temp folder), use the following command-line syntax: